Staff-Alerts/project/handover.md

 1. Create a new IVR service that automatically updates with the information provided in the Staff Alerts service.
 This will speed up the time it takes to send a message, and simplify the process for ICS staff.

 1. Create a new Staff Alerts website that is separate from Reddot.
 Reddot is a manual system and is very out of date.
 Ideally, create a new webpage that updates automatically with information provided by the Staff Alerts Service.
 This will speed up the time it takes to send a message, and simplify the process for ICS staff.
 Consideration will be needed around the design and the process required to remove existing messages

+1. Add the ability to select the approver from an approver list.
+This will automatically notify the approver there is a message to review.

+1. Add the ability to automatically notify ICS once a message has been approved.

+1. Automatically add colleagues office locations/Areas to staff who are managers.